Meghashya-Y/Meghashya-Y-Pattern-Sense-Classifying-Fabric-Pattern-using-Deep-Learning/README.md

 * checked
 * plain
 * geometric
-   -using a Convolutional Neural Network (CNN) and provides a web interface for prediction using Flask.
+   *using a Convolutional Neural Network (CNN) and provides a web interface for prediction using Flask.
 ---
 ## 📁 Project Structure